dell/omnia/docs/source/InstallationGuides/BuildingClusters/KubernetesAccess.rst

 **Prerequisites**

-* Ensure the Kubernetes cluster is up and running.
+* Ensure that the Kubernetes cluster is up and running.

 **Input parameters**